We earn commissions from brands listed on this site, which influences how listings are presented.

 • Lines of credit offer a revolving credit limit that can be used as needed.
 They're flexible for covering short-term expenses, managing cash flow fluctuations, or taking advantage of growth opportunities.
 You only pay interest on the amount you borrow.

-• Invoice financing, or accounts receivable financing, lets businesses borrow against outstanding invoices.
-Instead of waiting for customers to pay, businesses can get immediate cash by selling their invoices to a lender at a discount.
+• Invoice financing, or accounts receivable financing, lets businesses borrow against outstanding invoices to access cash sooner.
+By contrast, invoice factoring involves selling invoices to a third party at a discount, which the factor then collects from customers.

 • SBA loans are government-guaranteed loans offered by approved lenders, usually banks or credit unions.
 The SBA guarantees a portion of the loan, reducing the lender's risk and making it easier for small businesses to qualify.
 There are various SBA loans: 7(a) loans for general business needs, CDC/504 loans for fixed assets like real estate or equipment, and microloans up to $50,000.
 These loans are ideal for businesses that may not qualify for traditional financing.